Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (112) this season while batting .259 with 53 extra-base hits.
+- Devers has 115 hits, which leads Boston hitters this season, while batting .264 with 53 extra-base hits.

-- Among qualified batters, he ranks 65th in batting average, while his on-base percentage ranks 64th and he is 16th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 59th, his on-base percentage ranks 54th, and he is 16th in the league in slugging.

-- In 42.1% of his games this year, Devers has driven in at least one run.
-In 20 of those games (17.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.
+- In 49 games this season (42.6%), Devers has picked up an RBI, and in 21 of those games (18.3%) he had more than one.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.